HACKSSENTIAL RULES ~ CHAPTER II

 Every character has a State of Mind (SOM), representing their current mental and emotional state.
 This value, from 1 to 10, is known to the player.

 A character’s baseline SOM equals their Empathy (EM) score.
 It can be temporarily modified by significant in-game experiences, especially emotionally impactful or novel ones.
-Over time, SOM returns to its baseline at a rate of one point per week.
+Over time, SOM returns to its baseline at a rate of one point per day.
 Examples include:

 +1 for encountering a new, aligned extraplanar or fantastic creature (or –1 if the creature is of opposing alignment).